Crack Pie with Speculoos

 Combine the crumbled cookie, 1/2 cup butter, brown sugar, and salt in a food processor and pulse until evenly combined.
 When a little bit of the mixture is clumped between your fingers, it should hold together.
 If it doesn't, add another 2 tablespoons of butter.

 Divide the crust between two 9-inch or 10-inch pie tins.
 Starting with the sides, press the crust into each shell to form a thin, even layer along the bottom and sides of the tins.
 Set the prepared crusts aside while you prepare the filling.

 Preheat the oven to 350°.
 In a large mixing bowl (again, I used the stand mixer bowl), combine together the sugar, light brown sugar, dry milk and salt.
 On low speed, add in the speculoos, butter, cream, and vanilla.
 Once fully incorporated, add the egg yolks and combine on low speed.
 Use a spatula to scrape down the sides of the bowl and ensure mixture is evenly combined.

 Divide the mixture between the two pie crusts and bake for 15 minutes.
 Reduce the temperature to 325° and bake for another 20-25 minutes, until the center is golden brown and a bit jiggly.

-Remove from the oven and completely cool on a baking rack, then transfer to the refrigerator until well-chilled.
+Remove from the oven keeping the Crack Pie in their pie pans, completely cool on a baking rack and then transfer to the refrigerator until well-chilled.
+Once they are well-chilled, you can remove from pie pans.
 Can be made a day in advance.
 When ready to serve, sprinkle with powdered sugar.
 Stores well in the refrigerator for several days.